abitdodgy/words_counted/README.md

 ## Usage

-Create an instance of `Counter` and pass in a string and an optional filter string.
+Create an instance of `Counter` and pass in a string and an optional filter and/or regexp.

 ```ruby
 counter = WordsCounted::Counter.new(